 3.1.7 In Lazonby, new housing developments were built both in estates and along the lanes leading from the village.
-This, together with infilling of land behind the village frontage and conversion of former farm buildings, has made a big impact [RAS] on the village.
-Some modern buildings, the Co-operative and Bells Bakery have had great[RA9] economic and social impact.
-Some former agricultural buildings along the main road have become disused as the needs of modern farming have moved on.
-Some have been converted to residential use.
-A question mark hangs over the long term future of livestock markets, although the railway itself seems to be safe from closure.
+This, together with infilling of land behind the village frontage and conversion of former farm buildings, has had a mostly negative impact on the visual character of the village.
+Some exceptions demonstrate that attention to design and setting can enhance the character, when employed sympathetically.
+Some modern buildings, the Co-operative and Bells Bakery have had significant economic and social impact.
+A number of former agricultural buildings along the main road have become disused as the needs of modern farming have moved on, some have been converted to residential use.
+A question mark hangs over the long-term future of livestock markets, although the railway itself seems to be safe from closure.